wiktorpiela/data_analysis/election_2020_supplement.md

-certificate, correlation increased significantly - and now it is obviously that it exists relationship between share of voting certificate cast in poviats where those share was higher than usually and results of each of candidate in the same plances.
+certificate, correlation increased significantly - and now it is obviously that it exists relationship between share of voting certificate cast in poviats where those share was higher than usually and results of each of candidate in the same places.
 The share has an impact as 17.62 percent on the candidate’s score in the poviat.

 If we consider this matter based on poviats divided by categories, it is